PieterCooreman/ChromeASP/README.md

 This script will most likely not work on any shared hosting environment.
 It will only be useful in case you run your own Windows OS (server or localhost).

 - You need Chrome installed on your PC/Server
-- IUSR (or Everyone) needs full permissions on Chrome.exe file
-- You have to create a folder on your system where Chrome stores logs/debugs - make sure to give IUSR permissions too
+- Create a folder on your system where Chrome stores logs/debugs
 - Requires aspLite, a light-weight framework for ASP/VBScript developers.
 - The default page is "default.asp" (see web.config).

-The script was tested on Windows 2019 (Amazon AWS) & 2022 (Azure) Server and on a local IIS8 (Windows 10).
-It also works on IIS Express (Webmatrix, Visual Studio Code, etc).
+The script was tested on Windows 2019 (Amazon AWS) & 2022 (Azure) Servers, on a local IIS8 (Windows 10) and on IIS Express (Webmatrix, Visual Studio Code, etc).